Timberwolves Injury Report Against The Mavericks

+The Minnesota Timberwolves have announced their injury report for Friday's game against the Dallas Mavericks.

-The Minnesota Timberwolves will be in Texas on Monday night for a matchup with the Dallas Mavericks, and for the game they have announced their injury report.
+The Minnesota Timberwolves are hosting the Dallas Mavericks on Friday evening in Minnesota, and for the game they have announced their injury report.

-The full report can be seen in the screenshot that is captured below from the NBA's official injury report.
+The full injury report for the Timberwolves against the Mavericks can be seen in the screenshot that is captured below from the NBA's official injury report.

-The Timberwolves will be without Jaden McDaniels, Naz Reid is probable and Karl-Anthony Towns is listed as questionable.
+Three-time NBA All-Star Karl-Anthony Towns is listed as questionable for the game due to a right forearm contusion.

-They come into the night as the hottest team in the NBA, and are in the middle of a four-game winning streak.
+The Timberwolves come into the game as the seventh seed in the Western Conference with a 42-32 record in the 74 games that they have played in so far this season.

 The Related stories on NBA basketball